Laser guidance: Military use

-Laser guidance is used by military to guide a missile or other projectile or vehicle to a target by means of a laser beam, either beam riding guidance or semi-active laser homing (SAL).
-This technique is sometimes called SALH, for Semi-Active Laser Homing.
+Laser guidance is used by military to guide a missile or other projectile or vehicle to a target by means of a laser beam, either beam riding guidance or semi-active laser homing (SALH).
 With this technique, a laser is kept pointed at the target and the laser radiation bounces off the target and is scattered in all directions (this is known as "painting the target", or "laser painting").
 The missile, bomb, etc. is launched or dropped somewhere near the target.
 When it is close enough for some of the reflected laser energy from the target to reach it, a laser seeker detects which direction this energy is coming from and adjusts the projectile trajectory towards the source.
 While the projectile is in the general area and the laser is kept aimed at the target, the projectile should be guided accurately to the target.
-However, SALH is not useful against targets that do not reflect much laser energy, including those coated in special paint which absorbs laser energy.
-This is likely to be widely used by advanced military vehicles in order to make it harder to use laser designators against them and harder to hit them with laser-guided munitions.
-An obvious circumvention would be to merely aim the laser close to the target.
-Countermeasures to laser guidance are laser detection systems, smoke screen, anti-laser active protection systems.
+Countermeasures to laser guidance are laser detection systems, smoke screen, and anti-laser active protection systems.